dkaslovsky/textnote/README.md

 $ textnote open --copy 2021-01-17 -s TODO
 ```
 creates today's note with the "TODO" section copied from the 2021-01-17 note.
-The date format is again specified in the configuration.
-Use the `-c` flag to instead specify a source relative to the current day.
+Use the `-c` flag to instead specify the source by the number of days back from the current day.
 For example,
 ```
 $ textnote open -c 3 -s TODO